developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Thanks!

-Thanks for giving me this opportunity to do this challenge test my strengths and weaknesses.
+Thanks for giving me the opportunity to do this challenge.